best-practice-and-impact/ons-spark/ons-spark/spark-analysis/flags.md

 A flag is a column that indicates whether a certain condition, such as a threshold value, is met.
 The flag is typically a 0 or 1 depending on whether the condition has been met.

-Our example will show how you can create a flag for age differences greater than a threshold wihtin a given group.
+Our example will show how you can create a flag for age differences greater than a threshold wihtin a given group. **Note**: Additional use cases for creating flags will be added to this page at a later date.

 ## Creating an age-difference flag